tuanlda78202/cuda-docker/readme.md

    - Check logs: `docker logs cuda-dev-container`

 ## Acknowledgement
-This repository is based on [docker-env](https://github.com/tikikun/my_container) by Alan Dao and has been modified for an improved UI and enhanced usability in LLM workflows.
+This repository is based on [docker-env](https://github.com/tikikun/my_container) by Alan Dao and has been modified for an improved flexibility and enhanced usability in LLM workflows.

 ## Contributors
 <a href="https://github.com/tuanlda78202/cuda-docker/graphs/contributors">